 The calendar song runs sequentially through the months of the year and as each month is sung the song refers to a yearly event.
 For example April and Easter Bunnies, November is Guy Fawkes night, December is Christmas, etc.

 The Snowflake Song

-Although this song does not really fit the criteria, we liked the song so much that we had to include it!
+The Snowflake Song does not really adhere to the concept of the album, but we liked it so much that we just had to include it!
 The Snowflake Song is all about being unique and sparkling as an individual.
-We are quietly hoping that you just might use the song in your Christmas play, where the children can express themselves in song and dance.
-Hopefully, the children will dance and twirl and express themselves as unique little snowflakes.
+We hope that you might use the song on your Christmas Show, where the children can then express themselves through song and dance as unique, sparkling, individual snowflakes.

 The Colours of the Rainbow

-This song is a happy poppy little number in the style of S-Club Seven and is designed to encourage the children to learn the colours of the rainbow in the correct order.
+This song is designed to encourage the children to learn the colours of the rainbow in the correct order.
 “Red, orange, yellow, green and blue, indigo and violet too”.

 In An Orderly Fashion

 A song designed to provide a happy, upbeat feeling to getting dressed and putting on the appropriate clothes for the day in an orderly fashion.
-As opposed to the Topsy Turvy approach of putting your gloves on your feet.
+As opposed to a Topsy Turvy approach of putting your gloves on your feet!

 Time (Tick Tock)

 Time is exactly what it states on the can!
-The song is about the seconds, minutes and hours in a day and how the clock slowly ticks time away.
-The song is in 4/4 time but ends in a joyous carnival, carousel waltz.
+A song about the seconds, minutes and hours in a day and how the clock slowly ticks time away.

 This song addresses the seasons of the year and the lyric adds the relevant imagery to accompany and reinforce the concept behind each season.
 For example; Spring days, with warm and gentle showers.
 Summer days are full of pretty flowers.
 Autumn days bring leaves of gold.
 And Winter days are short and cold.